Hala Fiesta Table Lamp

 Other versions: This Hala Fiesta table lamp or Fiësta (Dutch) exists in several colours.
-Made as a single and double wall lamp and a ceiling lamp.
+Made as a single and double wall lamp and a ceiling lamp or flush mount.
 These lamps appear in the Hala catalogue of 1962.

 Hala is one of the first light companies of The Netherlands, originated in 1932 in the city of Zeist and later moved to Amersfoort.

 Herman Theodoor Jan Anthoin Busquet, the designer of many Hala lamps (as always been said) is also the founder of the company.